Dimetrodon: Thermoregulation

-Larger bodied specimens of Dimetrodon have larger sails relative to their size, an example of positive allometry.
+Larger bodied specimens of Dimetrodon have notably larger sails than would be predicted if the sail size was only proportionate scaled to their increase in body size, an example of positive allometry.
 Positive allometry may benefit thermoregulation because it means that, as individuals get larger, surface area increases faster than mass.
 Larger-bodied animals generate a great deal of heat through metabolism, and the amount of heat that must be dissipated from the body surface is significantly greater than what must be dissipated by smaller-bodied animals.
 Effective heat dissipation can be predicted across many different animals with a single relationship between mass and surface area.
 However, a 2010 study of allometry in Dimetrodon found a different relationship between its sail and body mass: the actual scaling exponent of the sail was much larger than the exponent expected in an animal adapted to heat dissipation.
 The researchers concluded that the sail of Dimetrodon grew at a much faster rate than was necessary for thermoregulation, and suggested that sexual selection was the primary reason for its evolution.